 Upon graduation, one transcript will be provided at no additional charge.
+Official transcripts may be withheld for nonpayment of tuition fees.
 If the student's tuition account is in good standing, he/she may obtain additional transcripts by submitting a request and a \$15 per transcript fee to: